thelazyone/fsd28-profiler/README.md

 - [ ] (!)
 Hero System (will require an extra Modal window)
 - [x] saving and loading profiles
 - [x] generating a printable (even ASCII) card for each profile.
+- [ ] adding a timestamp id to the profiles.
+- [ ] adding a unique id to the weapons, for better backward compability.

 WEB
 - [x] Basic framework in Yew